-1.3 Basis for Requirements
+1.3.
+Basis for Requirements

-- 1.3.1 The requirements of this standard are based on experience, research and testing, and/or the standards of other organizations.
-The advice of manufacturers, users, trade associations, jurisdictions and/or loss control specialists was also considered. - 1.3.2 The requirements of this standard reflect tests and practices used to examine characteristics of monitor assemblies for the purpose of obtaining Approval.
-These requirements are intended primarily as guides, and strict conformity is not always mandatory.
-Monitor assemblies having characteristics not anticipated by this standard may be FM Approved if performance equal, or superior, to that required by this standard is demonstrated, or if the intent of the standard is met.
+- 1.3.1.
+The requirements of this standard are based on experience, research and testing, and/or the standards of other organizations.
+The advice of manufacturers, users, trade associations, jurisdictions and/or loss control specialists was also considered. - 1.3.2.
+The requirements of this standard reflect tests and practices used to examine characteristics of monitor assemblies for the purpose of obtaining certification.